CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Services-and-Daemons-in-Cumulus-Linux.md

 ...
 ```

-You can also run the `systemctl list-unit-files --type service` command to list all services on the switch and see which ones are enabled:
+You can also run the `systemctl list-unit-files --type service` command to list all services on the switch and to see their status:

 ```
 cumulus@switch:~$ systemctl list-unit-files --type service